 Credit: Federico Caputo

-This story, "Despite gains, Hadoop still has big holes to fill," was originally published at InfoWorld.com.
+This story, "California threatens code boot camps with the boot," was originally published at InfoWorld.com.
 Get the first word on what the important tech news really means with the InfoWorld Tech Watch blog.
 For the latest developments in business technology news, follow InfoWorld.com on Twitter.